cbarber1984/taskmaster-pro/README.md

 - Implement another third-party JavaScript library using a CDN link.
 - Learn how JavaScript natively handles date and time functionality.
 Use Moment.js to make handling JavaScript date and time functionality a lot easier.
+- Use JavaScript timer functions to schedule/automate logic.
+- Use a font library to implement custom fonts.
+- Use an icon library to implement font icons.
+Override default Bootstrap styles using custom CSS.